Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 Your child's teacher will love to be gifted with these useful and beautiful magnets and tacks.
-You'll find out how to make them by going to papervine.
+You'll find out how to make them by going to Paper Vine.

 30. Bath Fizzies

 If you are thinking about making the teacher a personal gift, consider making bath fizzies.
-This very attractive gift has instructions at erermine blog.
+This very attractive gift has instructions at Evermine blog.
 These fizzies are as much fun to make as they are to use.

 31. Plush Flowers

 Find out what your teacher's favorite colors are and make her a beautiful array of plush flowers.
-Find the instructions for making these flowers at Bird’s Party BLOG.
+Find the instructions for making these flowers at Bird’s Party Blog.

 32. Apple Treat Cups

 This would be a great teacher appreciation gift, especially if you have a number of teachers to present gifts to.
-See how to make this cute apple treat cup by going to the SAVED BY LOVE Creations site.
+See how to make this cute apple treat cup by going to the Saved By Love Creations site.